ARM-software/vscode-arm-debugger/README.md

     ![Debug Configuration editor](https://github.com/ARM-software/vscode-arm-debugger/raw/main/docs/images/debug-config-editor-cmsis.png)

 1. Use the visual editor to enter the following details:

-    - **CMSIS-Pack/Device** section:
+    - **CMSIS-Pack and Device** section:
         - **CMSIS-Pack**: Select the Device Family Pack (DFP) for the target debug probe or board.
             - Default value: `auto (CMSIS Solution)`.
 The Arm Debugger extension uses the DFP for the active device defined in the `*.csolution.yml` file of your solution.
-The Arm Debugger extension adds the `"${command:cmsis-csolution.getTargetPack}"` command in the JSON file for `"cmsisPack"`.
+The Arm Debugger extension adds the `"${command:cmsis-csolution.getDfpName}"` command in the JSON file for `"cmsisPack"`.

             - `auto (Device Manager)`: The Arm Debugger extension uses the DFP for the active device in the Arm Device Manager extension.
 The Arm Debugger extension adds the `"${command:device-manager.getDevicePack}"` command in the JSON file for `"cmsisPack"`.

             - You can also select the DFP for the active device in the drop-down list.
 Alternatively, type the name of the DFP in the format `<vendor>::<pack>@<version>`.
 For example: `ARM::Cortex_DFP@1.1.0`.

         - **CMSIS-Pack Device Name**: Select the name of the target device, that is, the target chip on your board.
             - Default value: `auto (CMSIS Solution)`.
 The Arm Debugger extension detects the device name from the information available for the probe or board in the `*.csolution.yml` file of your solution.
 The Arm Debugger extension adds the `"${command:cmsis-csolution.getDeviceName}"` command in the JSON file for `"deviceName"`.

             - `auto (Device Manager)`: The Arm Debugger extension detects the device name from the information available for the probe or board in the Arm Device Manager extension.
 The Arm Debugger extension adds the `"${command:device-manager.getDeviceName}"` command in the JSON file for `"deviceName"`.

             - You can also select the device name in the drop-down list.
 Alternatively, type the device name.
 For example: `MPS3_SSE_300`.
 The device name available in the drop-down list is the one defined in the `*.csolution.yml` file of your solution.

         - **Processor Name**: For multicore devices, type the name of the processor to use.
             - Default value: `auto (CMSIS Solution)`.
 The Arm Debugger extension uses the processor name that is defined in the `*.csolution.yml` file of your solution.
 The Arm Debugger extension adds the `"${command:cmsis-csolution.getProcessorName}"` command in the JSON file for `"processorName"`.

             - You can also select the processor name in the drop-down list.
 Alternatively, type the processor name.
 For example: `cm4`.
 The processor names available in the drop-down list are the ones defined in the `*.csolution.yml` file of your solution.

     - **Connections** section:
         - **Connection Type**: Select a type for the debug probe that you are using or the debug unit on your board.
             - Default value: `auto`.
 If the Arm Debugger extension cannot set the probe type automatically, the default value is `CMSIS-DAP`.

             - You can connect a probe or a board to your computer over USB.
 In this case, the Arm Debugger extension sets a probe type based on the serial number of the hardware detected.

         - **Debug Port Mode**: Select a debug port mode to use.
 A debug port allows you to communicate with and debug microcontrollers or other embedded systems.
             - Default value: `auto`.
 With `auto`, the debugger decides which debug port mode to use based on the connected target device.

             - `JTAG`: Use the JTAG debug port mode.

             - `SWD`: Use the SWD debug port mode.

         - **Clock Speed**: The maximum clock frequency for the debug communication.
 The clock frequency is the speed at which data is transferred between the debugger and the target device during debugging operations.
 The frequency actually used depends on the capabilities of the debug probe and might be reduced to the next supported frequency.
             - Default value: `auto`.
 With `auto`, the debugger decides which clock frequency to use based on the connected target device.

             - Other possible values: `50MHz`, `33MHz`, `25MHz`, `20MHz`, `10MHz`, `5MHz`, `2MHz`, `1MHz`, `500kHz`, `200kHz`, `100kHz`, `50kHz`, `20kHz`, `10kHz`, `5kHz`.

         - **Connection Address**: Select the serial number of the connected debug probe or debug unit.
             - Default value: `auto`.
 With `auto`, the Arm Debugger extension uses the serial number of the active device in the Arm Device Manager extension by default.
 The Arm Debugger extension adds the `"${command:device-manager.getSerialNumber}"` command in the JSON file for `"connectionAddress"`.

             - You can also select the serial number of the active device in the drop-down list.
 Alternatively, type a connection address or serial number manually.

     - **Application** section:
         - **Program Files**: Click **Add File** to point to an AXF or ELF file.
 You can add as many files as you need.
 The Arm Debugger extension uses the files in the order in which you added them.
 You can also click **Detect** to use `${command:arm-debugger.getApplicationFile}`.
 This command detects the AXF or ELF file to use or offers a selection of files available if several AXF or ELF files are present in your workspace.
+Alternatively, you can click **Detect All Files** to use `${command:arm-debugger.getApplicationFiles}`.
+This command detects all the AXF or ELF files to use that are present in your workspace.

     - **Debugger** section:
         - **Run Control**: As you have selected an AXF or ELF file in **Program Files**, select **Debug From Entrypoint** or **Debug From Symbol**.
 The debugger can either start from the entry point of the program or run until it reaches a specified symbol (defaults to main) before pausing.

         **Note**: The **Connect Only** option does not require you to select a file in **Program Files**.